 You can install the vSphere CLI command set on a supported Linux or Windows system.
 See Getting Started with vSphere Command-Line Interfaces.
-You can also deploy the vSphere Management Assistant (vMA) to an ESXi system of your choice.

-After installation, run vCLI commands from the Linux or Windows system or from vMA.
+After installation, run vCLI commands from the Linux or Windows system.

 - Manage ESXi hosts with other vCLI commands by specifying connection options such as the target host, user, and password or a configuration file.
 See Connection Options for vCLI Host Management Commands. - Manage vCenter services with DCLI commands by specifying a target vCenter Server system and authentication options.
 See Getting Started with vSphere Command-Line Interfaces for a list of connection options.